The Best Adventure Playgrounds in Sydney

 2. Oatley Park Adventure Playground

-A part of the NSW Government's Everyone Can Play Program, this inclusive play space located along Southern Sydney's Georges River is one of the biggest we've ever seen!
+As part of the NSW Government's Everyone Can Play Program, this inclusive play space located along Southern Sydney's Georges River is one of the biggest we've ever seen!
 Oatley Park Adventure Playground is a nature-lovers dream utilising the natural landscape of the park's bushland setting and adding equipment constructed predominantly from natural materials.
-There are plenty of trees to provide shady spots and loads of fun features to keep active kids busy.
+At Oatley Playground, there are plenty of trees to provide shady spots and loads of fun features to keep active kids busy.

-The playground's centrepiece is a huge three-storey timber structure with a winding slippery dip, ropes, ladders, tunnels and more.
+Oatley Playground's centrepiece is a huge three-storey timber structure with a winding slippery dip, ropes, ladders, tunnels and more.
 The play tower promises lots of adventure for brave kids!
 There's a smaller slide on the bottom level for the littlies plus a climbing net, lower play deck, worm tunnel and gangplank.
-Other cool features of the park are a Flying Fox and a stationary steam train.
+Other cool features of the adventure playground include a Flying Fox and a stationary steam train.